-The notice period must be a reasonable length and must not be less than 60 days.

-- 9.22 The ACD must inform Shareholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Company.
+- 9.36.2 would reasonably be expected to cause the Shareholder to reconsider their participation in the Company; - 9.36.3 results in any increased payments out of the Scheme Property to the ACD, or an associate of the ACD; or - 9.36.4 materially increases other types of payment out of the Scheme Property. - 9.37 The notice period must be a reasonable length and must not be less than 60 days. - 9.38 The ACD must inform Shareholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Company.
 This is a change or event, other than a fundamental or significant change, which a Shareholder must be made aware of unless the ACD concludes the change is insignificant.
 The appropriate manner and timescale of notification will depend on the nature of the change or event.
-An appropriate manner of notification could include the information being included in the next long report of the Company. - 9.23 Changes to the investment objective and policy of the Company will normally require approval by shareholders at an extraordinary general meeting if the change alters the nature or risk profile of the Company, or on giving 60 days' notice to shareholders where these do not alter the nature or risk profile of the Company.
+An appropriate manner of notification could include the information being included in the next report of the Company. - 9.39 Changes to the investment objective and policy of the Company will normally require approval by Shareholders at an extraordinary general meeting if the changes alter the nature or risk profile of the Company, or on giving 60 days' notice to Shareholders where the changes do not alter the nature or risk profile of the Company.
 In exceptional circumstances, changes may be made to the investment objective and policy of the Company with no minimum period of notice where these are for clarification purposes only.
 In all cases, changes may only be made to the investment objective and policy following notification to the FCA pursuant to the OEIC Regulations and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Company.